wa-img

 • System Preparation & Implementation: You must build or improve your EMS aligned with the ISO 14001 Standard.
 You identify environmental aspects, assess impacts, set environmental objectives, design controls, monitor performance, maintain records, conduct internal audits, and hold management reviews.
 Many companies hire consultants to validate readiness, find gaps, and smooth the route to formal audit.

 • Select an Accredited Certification Body: Choose a body with valid EIAC accreditation that includes ISO 14001 in its scope.
-Confirm their accreditation certificate, auditor expertise, reputation, and ability to audit in UAE locales (Dubai, Abu Dhabi, Sharjah, industrial zones, free zones).
+Confirm their accreditation certificate, auditor expertise, reputation, and ability to audit.

 ISO 14001 Certificate Validity